jose-phric/Shoddy-JAI-API-Manager/README.md

 3.  **Create Presets:** Combine your saved data into powerful "Presets" for one-click setup.
 4.  **Use in JanitorAI:** When the JanitorAI chat modal appears, you'll see your custom buttons and dropdowns, ready to inject your saved configurations.

+**Installation**
+1. Click the green *Code* button and choose *Download ZIP*.
+2. Open your browser and go to its extensions page.
+You can also just type *chrome://extensions/* in the address bar.
+    - If you're using Edge, Opera, or a similar browser, it will automatically take you to the right place, even if it says "chrome" in the URL.
+3. Turn on *Developer mode*.
+This is needed because you're installing the extension manually.
+4. After enabling *Developer mode*, you'll see three options.
+Click *Load unpacked*.
+If you downloaded the ZIP file in step 1, unzip it first.
+Most computers can do this without extra software, but you can use [7-Zip](https://www.7-zip.org/) or [WinRAR](https://www.win-rar.com/start.html?&L=0) if needed.
+Make sure all the files are in their own folder after unzipping, then select that folder.
+5. If you had Janitor AI open while installing the extension, refresh the page (Ctrl + R) for it to work.

 **Please Note:**

 * **Content Visibility:** Nothing will appear in the JanitorAI modal (no dropdowns or custom buttons) until you have added at least one corresponding entry (e.g., a prompt, model, proxy URL, API key, or preset) via the extension's popup.